binkley/kotlin-rover/README.md

 plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.
-A rover’s position and location is represented by a combination of x and y coordinates and a letter representing one of the four cardinal compass points.
+A rover’s position and location is represented by a combination of x and y coordinates, and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.
 In order to control a rover, NASA